 Annual (or semi-annual) aeration allows oxygen and water to reach the roots, strengthening the root structure.
 Healthy soil should have 25% air and 25% water, which compacted soils don’t allow.
 Aeration is a must for a healthy lawn!

 While fertilizers can promote plant growth, they also increase water consumption.
 If you choose to use fertilizer, apply the least amount of fertilizer needed and use organic materials.
 A major contaminant in our streams and reservoirs is excess fertilizer.
 Note: Excess fertilizer can be damaging to plants.

 If installing a lawn, select a lawn mix more suited for Colorado climate.
 Look into other lower-water options such as Texas Hybrid or other regional eco-friendly brand.
 If the yard is sunny, Dog Tuff or Buffalo Grass may be a good option.
 Note: Castle Rock Water does not necessarily recommend artificial turf as it doesn’t filter air or cool temperatures, it tends to be expensive, only lasts 10 to15 years and thus adds the landfill, and it still requires some water for cleaning and cooling.
 However, artificial turf is also an option.

 Plant in groups

-Allow a group of plants to create shade for the plant root systems and reduce evaporation.
+Allow a group of plants or groundcover to create shade for the plant root systems and reduce evaporation.
 Planting in groups instead of rows also gives the illusion of a more robust plant.
 Planting in odd numbers creates a more natural look.

 Weed your lawn and planting beds regularly.
 Weeds compete with other plants for nutrients, sunlight and water.